chucksarj/PublicDocs/PRIVACY_POLICY.md

-# Privacy Policy for Period Tracker
+# Privacy Policy for Goose Period Tracker

 **Last Updated: 08/10/2025**

 ## Overview

-Period Tracker is committed to protecting your privacy.
+Goose Period Tracker is committed to protecting your privacy.
 This app is designed with privacy as the top priority - all your personal health data stays on your device.

 ## Data Collection